Northern Lights in Iceland - When & Where To See the Aurora

 Photographing the Northern Lights in Iceland

-Photographing the northern lights can be tricky.
+It's best to use a good camera to capture the northern lightsPhotographing the northern lights can be tricky.
 Most phones won't capture the magic of the lights, and most of the photographs shown here were captured with professional cameras.
 If you want a go at photographing them yourself, here’s a quick summary:

-Use a DSLR or full-frame camera with ISO capabilities.
-A mirrorless camera works too, but it’s not as ideal.
+• Use a DSLR or full-frame camera with ISO capabilities.
+A mirrorless camera works, too, but it’s not as ideal.

 Photography is an art, and these settings are just a guideline.
 If you’re unsure, you can go on a special northern lights tour with a photographer, where you can get the best photos of the aurora borealis and Iceland’s beauty in the winter.